Carolyn Ainslie, vice president for finance and treasurer

 - The initial charge could appropriately have been made to that project;

-- The method of allocating the costs between the projects is reasonable and documented;
+- The method of allocating the costs between the projects is reasonable and documented.

 Continuation of a Sponsored Project or Program

-INAPPROPRIATE COST TRANSFERS
+INAPPROPRIATE REASONS FOR COST TRANSFERS

-Overruns of federally funded projects may not be transferred to another sponsored project.
 OMB federal regulations state that any cost allocable to a Federal award may not be charged to other Federal awards to overcome fund deficiencies, to avoid restrictions imposed by regulations of terms and conditions of the Federal award, or for other reasons.

 - Cost transfers solely for the purpose of utilizing unexpended funds of a sponsored award